scaffold-eth/scaffold-eth-typescript/README.md

 ## Typescript

-This is the typescript repo of scaffold.eth.
+This is the typescript repo of scaffold-eth and it uses `hardhat` and `vite`.
 The directories that you'll use are:

 ```bash
 packages/vite-app-ts/